 If you have received a ticket, you may want to speak with an attorney before you pay the fine, since some tickets carry other penalties such as points on your driving record.

 Gwinnett Recorder’s Court Pay Ticket

 Recorder’s Court handles traffic citations written by the Gwinnett County Sheriff’s Department, Gwinnett County Police Department, Georgia Department of Transportation, and the Georgia Department of Driver Services.
 Recorder’s Court also handles all code ordinance violations occurring in Gwinnett County, including citations written by Gwinnett County Animal Control, the Planning and Zoning/Inspection Department, the Business License Department, and the Environmental Health Department.

-The Recorder’s Court of the Gwinnett County Courts is divided into 3 offices, including the judicial, prosecutorial, and clerk’s offices.
+The Recorder’s Court is divided into 3 offices, including the judicial, prosecutorial, and clerk’s office.
 The judicial office has 3 judges and 6 judicial staff members, while the prosecutorial office has a solicitor, 3 assistant solicitors, and 2 prosecutorial staff members, and the clerk’s office has 1 clerk and 15 court clerks.

 If your citation doesn’t require a court appearance, you can pay your ticket through any of the following methods:

 - Mail – Cashier’s check or money order only.
 To mail in your fine amount, please make your money order or cashier’s check payable to Gwinnett County Recorder’s Court and address it to: